joyboseroy/PsyAgentBench/RESULTS.md

   across models.
 The net-effect calculation (conformity rate minus solo error rate) partially controls for this but does not fully rule out an ability confound in the domain-generalization comparison above.
+  - **Authority/obedience has no genuine replication baseline.** The ~65-70pp figure cited is transferred from Milgram's shock paradigm and Burger's partial replication, not measured on any text-based workplace-compliance analog; treat the human comparison as directional context only, not a target the model should be expected to hit.
+- **Pluralistic ignorance's effect is confirmed in exactly one persona-by-label cell per domain (none, named).** Aggregating across personas or across label conditions would understate or entirely miss it; any summary statistic for this paradigm should be reported at the none/named cell specifically, not pooled.
+- **Bystander effect, social loafing, and authority/obedience are all gpt-oss-120B only**, same limitation already noted for the first five paradigms.